 Money really is just that: money.
 It’s not your entire life, and it doesn’t need to be treated as the only thing that matters.
 Instead of letting money take over your life, consider how it can help you improve.
 Finding that ideal balance between valuing your time and making your money work for you is key.

 Yes, it’s true that time is money, but it’s also true that your time has value in itself.
 Whether you spend that time with your friends, family, pets, or just enjoying time with yourself, make it count.
-Unlike money, you can’t get it back once it’s gone.
+Unlike money, you can’t get time back once it’s gone.
 This is an important money lesson everyone should learn before they turn 30.